beitmenotyou-com/OmniSocial-ProtocolKit/docs/devops/CI-CD-DOCKER-ACTIONS.md

 # 🔁 CI/CD Pipelines & Docker Compose Setup

-This document outlines the setup and configuration needed to enable automatic testing, building, and deployment of the OmniSocial Hub project using GitHub Actions and Docker Compose.
+This document outlines the setup and configuration needed to enable automatic testing, building, and deployment of the OmniSocial ProtocolKit project using GitHub Actions and Docker Compose.

 ---